files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 ## Changes

 Improve JumpString behavior by @gave92 in #8324
-Show error banner if copy or move fails by @gave92 in #8322 Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545
+Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545